chtrembl/azure-cloud/petstore/16-build-bicep-iac-template-configure-devops-pipeline-self-service-deployment-azure-infrastructure/README.md

 ![](images/1.png)

-If you cloned/forked this repository you will notice a iac/bicep/db folder containing a parameters file, bicep file and the built main.json ARM Template.
-It does not matter where these files reside, you will specify location when you deploy the ARM Template.
-You can create your own folder in iac/bicep/<newfoldername> and/or just follow ahead.
+If you cloned/forked this repository you will notice a ```iac/bicep/db ``` folder containing a parameters file, Bicep file and the built main.json ARM Template.
+It does not matter where these files reside and/or the naming conventions of them.
+You may even have a parameters file for each environment you are deploying to (dev, qa, prod, perf etc...) where you alter different settings like sku's and scale settings etc...
+The point is this allows for extensibility.
+You will specify file names and locations when you deploy the ARM Template.
+You can create your own folder in ```iac/bicep/<newfoldername>``` and/or just follow ahead as is.
 I used 'db' to indicate that this as for database infrastructure.

 Within Visual Studio Code you can use Ctrl + Shift + P to help facilitate the creation of these files and/or you can create them manually.